healthchecks/healthchecks/CONTRIBUTING.md

 ## AI Policy

-I do not accept content generated or touched up by LLMs.
+I do not accept content generated or touched up by AI tools.
 Do not submit pull requests or issues produced with the help of LLMs or code generation assistants, they will be closed with no discussion.
 Do not write emails generated or rewritten by LLMs, they will be marked as spam.